 I'm fortunate that I have a very competent carpenter to demonstrate how this is done.

 I drew the lines on a piece of 1x6 planed lumber that I had; another advantage to having someone in the family that keeps scraps of siding and other salvage for me to use in crafts.
-It's not important if these have nail holes, that just adds to the character.
+It's not important if these have nail holes, that just adds to the character - which we want.

 Make sure there are no nails or staples in the scrap lumber though.
 Nothing gets your helper cursing more than hitting a nail with the jigsaw.